A huckster? Never.

 He remembered one call in which his mother was meeting stiff resistance to her sales pitch.
 Her husband wandered over to the door and added his objections to his wife’s spending the money.
 His mother had commented as they approached the house on the large fishing boat sitting in the driveway.
 She said, “Well, sir, you seem to have no problem buying a fine bass boat.
 Why would you object to providing your children with the best educational materials?”
 With this crushing blow she closed the sale.

-Architects: Be a huckster for success
+Architects and Writers: Be a huckster for success

 I learned many secrets of success as an architect.Those annoying college classmates who were always promoting themselves and trying to get in the door to meet important people were smarter than I thought.
 They would someday be our employers, while the rest of us struggled daily to perfect and complete our designs.
 I realized the necessity to become a huckster and began seeking the next job while I worked to finish the present one.